amuellerastro/sleepy/README.md

 sleepy
 ------

 A small script to find isolated places in the forest.
+Its query relies on openstreetmap data, which might be incomplete or wrong or outdated, especially in the area inside a forest.
+This is a first approximation only since roads are defined by individual nodes which can be separated by many meters.

 Author: Andre Mueller